 Short 1 ABC Jun 40 put

-The difference in strike prices and/or expirations across a spread determines its classification.
+The differences in strike prices and/or expirations across the two legs determine the spread’s classification.
 There are three spread classifications:

 First, let’s start with a vertical (price) spread: